Zay Linn Htet, 10

 Have a listen to Zay's reflection in this journey of documenting his mother cooking fish curry or read on in the transcript below.

 Shiyun: I remember when we first did the exhibition in Boon Lay Drive, you were very unsure about having the quote on the wall.
 And this was the quote - “When I first grew up in Singapore, my kindergarten friends made fun of Burmese culture, so I got a little bit insecure.
-I told my mother, and she said, ‘Don’t let anybody ruin your culture, because they have their own culture too’”
+I told my mother, and she said, ‘Don’t let anybody ruin your culture, because they have their own culture too’.”.

 Could you tell us more about that quote?

 Zay: Okay, so basically.
 On the first day of kindergarten, my mom was inside the class.
 It was like the first class, so parents had to be inside the classroom too, and see how we do in the first day.
 And then basically right, my mom, she talked to me in Burmese, and then when she talk to me right, all the kids from my class looked behind me, and they were like so shocked.
-And then like I’m like “oh dear”
+And then like I’m like “oh dear”.

 Zay: So then basically during recess, a group of kids was like “I never heard that language before, what is that?” and then I was like it’s Burmese, and then they are like “Ewww Burmese, what’s that?
-It sounds so disgusting.”
+It sounds so disgusting.”.

 I’m like “Excuse me?” was on mind.
 That time, my mom didn’t know any English, so she just laughed it out, thinking that it was a joke.
-So that time I didn’t have any confidence, because I was still small, so I didn’t really process what I was supposed to say
+So that time I didn’t have any confidence, because I was still small, so I didn’t really process what I was supposed to say.

 Shiyun: How did you feel at that moment?

-Zay: I felt very upset and sad, that they actually said that to my own language and my own you know culture…
+Zay: I felt very upset and sad, that they actually said that to my own language and my own, you know, culture.

 Shiyun: How did that affect you after that, before you found your confidence again?

-Zay: I started hating on Burmese culture and my mom always cooked like, she always cook Burmese food so that I could like, come inside that Burmese culture.
+Zay: I started hating on Burmese culture and my mum always cooked like, she always cook Burmese food so that I could like, come inside that Burmese culture.
 I was very picky, because after that happened, I started eating food in Singapore not Burmese.
 Now when I thought of that, I feel very..
 I feel very ashamed of myself.
 For not like.. not trying out Burmese culture.

 Shiyun: I remembered when I first met you, we were writing names on the TTKC wall, and Shelly also wrote her name.
 That’s when I realised that you guys are Burmese because from the names.
 Before that, I didn’t know.
 I asked Shelly about it, and she said that usually, you don’t want to openly disclose that you are Burmese.